llm-bible/llm-bible.github.io/_publications/su2025parametric.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2501.15915"}
   - {name: "Code", url: "https://github.com/oneal2000/PRAG"}
-tags: ['RAG', 'Has Code', 'Efficiency and Optimization']
+tags: ['RAG', 'Efficiency and Optimization', 'Has Code']
 ---
 Retrieval-augmented generation (RAG) techniques have emerged as a promising solution to enhance the reliability of large language models (LLMs) by